E-Camacho314/GameRoulette/README.md

 ### iOS App

 1. Open `GameRoulette.xcodeproj` in Xcode
-2. Add your `GoogleService-Info.plist` (Firebase config) to the `GameRoulette/` folder — this file is gitignored
+2. Add your `GoogleService-Info.plist` (Firebase config) to the `GameRoulette/` folder; this file is gitignored
 3. *(Optional)* Create `GameRoulette/Secrets.swift` to pre-fill your Steam ID at build time:
    ```swift
    enum Secrets {
        static var steamID = "your_steam_id"
    }
    ```
-   If this file is absent, the app's Welcome screen will prompt you to enter your Steam ID manually on first launch — no file required.
+   If this file is absent, the app's Welcome screen will prompt you to enter your Steam ID manually on first launch; no file required.
 4. In `BackendService.swift`, set the production URL for Release builds
 5. Select a simulator or device and press `Cmd+R`